Greek Team of the Century

 The Greek Team of the Century was a representative team chosen in 2004 in the sport of Australian rules football.

-Anthony Koutoufides and Peter Daicos were named vice-captains, Lou Richards was captain.
+Anthony Koutoufides and Peter Daicos were named vice-captains; Lou Richards was captain.
 The criterion for selection was that any Greek blood whatsoever constituted eligibility for the team.
-The farthest blood line was from Russell Morris, whose fourth great grandfather was Greek.
+The furthest bloodline was from Russell Morris, whose fourth great-grandfather was Greek.
+Koutoufides was also listed in the Italian Team of the Century.

 The Squad

-Australian Football League historian, Col Hutchinson supplied the selectors with a list of 28 players with which to pick the final team.
+Australian Football League historian Col Hutchinson supplied the selectors with a list of 28 players with which to pick the final team.

 Players named in no particular position: